mloitzl/ndc25-WorkshopGraphQL/VisualStudio/WorkshopManual.md

 ## HotChocolate

 HotChocolate can use three different approaches for building GraphQL Servers:
-1. Implementation-first
+1. Schema-first: the server is based on the GraphQL language and C# code is derived from this.
-2. Code-first
+2. Code-first: the necessary classes for the mapping of C# and the GraphQL types are coded by hand.
-3. Schema-first
+3. Implementation-first: the GraphQL specific code is generated from POCO-classes.

-The first option requires the least amount of specific GraphQL code in your solution, while maintaining enough flexibility.
+The last option requires the least amount of specific GraphQL code in your solution, while maintaining enough flexibility.
 During this workshop we will use this option.

 ## What are we going to build